nat-160/pure-pwsh-bible/README.md

 # pure-pwsh-bible
-A rewrite of [https://github.com/dylanaraps/pure-bash-bible] in PowerShell.
+Currently a rewrite of [pure bash bible](https://github.com/dylanaraps/pure-bash-bible) in PowerShell.
+Will possibly add content unique to PowerShell in the future.

 # STRINGS